Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Conclusion

 \section{Conclusion}

-In this work, we presented a method to generate synthetic QA dataset in a multilingual fashion and showed how QA models can benefit from it, and reporting large improvements over the baseline.
-Our method contributes to fill the gap between English and other languages.
-Nonetheless, our method has shown to generalize even for languages not present in the synthetic corpus (e.g.~French, Italian, Korean).
+In this work, we presented a method to generate synthetic QA dataset in a multilingual fashion, showing how QA models can benefit from it and reporting large improvements over the baselines.
+The proposed approach contributes to fill the gap between English and other languages, and is shown to generalize for languages not present in the synthetic corpus (e.g.~French, Italian, Korean).

-In future work, we plan to investigate if the proposed data augmentation method could be applied to other multilingual tasks, such as classification.
+In future work, we plan to investigate whether the proposed data augmentation method could be applied to other multilingual tasks, such as classification.
 We will also experiment more in depth with different strategies to control the target language of a model, and extrapolate on unseen ones.
-We believe that this difficulty to extrapolate might highlight an important limitation of current language models.